Corvimae/pokemon-ranger/README.md

 `opponentStat` (number, required) - The relevant stat of the opponent's Pokémon at the time of the attack.

+`level` (number, required) - The level of the runner's Pokémon at the time of the attack.

-`level` (number) - The level of the runner's Pokémon at the time of the attack.
-Required if in offensive mode.
+`opponentLevel` (number) - The level of the opponent's Pokemon at the time of the attack.
+Required in offensive mode.

 `healthThreshold` (number) - If specified, the table will display the number of damage rolls (out of 16) that are at least the specified value rather than the damage range.